 }

 As an avid reader might have noticed, despite the obvious possibility to overflow the buffer in the stack, the exit() call right after the strcpy() makes impossible ever reaching any ret value we might have corrupted.
 After hitting the wall a couple of times, I noticed that in gera's solutions, the best outcome seemed to be a local DoS attack to the program.
 For this purpose we can make a call using a VERY LARGE sequence of characters so that memory would get largely corrupted and program wouldn't be able to continue it's normal way (presumably smashing the GOT or PLT entries where references to exit() are saved for dynamic linking).
-Not the most elegant solution but this is what this circumstances led us to :(
+Not the most elegant solution but this is what this circumstances led us to :(Turning our look to #3:

 int main(int argv,char **argc) {